12 Top-Rated Things to Do in Wenatchee, WA

 9. Day Trip to a State Park

-Wenatchee has a surplus of state parks nearby.
+Wenatchee has a surplus of Washington State Parks nearby.
 These natural playgrounds all feature different amenities and stunning outdoor landscapes.
 The only one within city limits, Wenatchee Confluence State Park, sits at the Wenatchee River and Columbia River junction.
 This small state park features camping and immediate access to the city via the Apple Capital Recreation Loop Trail.

 Northwest of the city near Cashmere, Peshastin Pinnacles State Park is another popular place to explore.
 Hikers and rock climbers frequent this day-use state park featuring 34 acres of towering spires.
 For camping in the area, the large campground at Lake Wenatchee State Park is an additional 30 miles west of Peshastin Pinnacles on Highway 2.